FOUfashion/api/README.md

 $ npm run start-watch
 ```

-Note that you need a RethinkDB server running on localhost.
+> Note that you need `node.js` with generators support or `io.js` and a RethinkDB server running on localhost.
 Take a look in the `config` folder too.

 ## Tests